Table of Contents

-With VirtualBox 4.0 it is possible to disable display output, mouse and keyboard input, audio, remote USB or clipboard individually in the VRDP server.
+You can disable display output, mouse and keyboard input, audio, remote USB, or clipboard individually in the VRDP server.

-Starting with version 3.1, VirtualBox supports "teleporting" -- that is, moving a virtual machine over a network from one VirtualBox host to another, while the virtual machine is running.
-This works regardless of the host operating system that is running on the hosts: you can teleport virtual machines between Solaris and Mac hosts, for example.
+Oracle VM VirtualBox supports teleporting.
+Teleporting is moving a virtual machine over a network from one Oracle VM VirtualBox host to another, while the virtual machine is running.
+This works regardless of the host operating system that is running on the hosts.
+You can teleport virtual machines between Oracle Solaris and macOS hosts, for example.

-Teleporting requires that a machine be currently running on one host, which is then called the "source".
-The host to which the virtual machine will be teleported will then be called the "target"; the machine on the target is then configured to wait for the source to contact the target.
+Teleporting requires that a machine be currently running on one host, which is called the source.
+The host to which the virtual machine will be teleported is called the target.
+The machine on the target is then configured to wait for the source to contact the target.
 The machine's running state will then be transferred from the source to the target with minimal downtime.

-At this time, there are a few prerequisites for this to work, however:
+At this time, there are a few prerequisites for this to work, as follows:

-The two virtual machines on the source and the target must share the same storage (hard disks as well as floppy and CD/DVD images).
-This means that they either use the same iSCSI targets or that the storage resides somewhere on the network and both hosts have access to it via NFS or SMB/CIFS.
+The two virtual machines on the source and the target must share the same storage, hard disks as well as floppy disks and CD/DVD images.
+This means that they either use the same iSCSI targets or that the storage resides somewhere on the network and both hosts have access to it using NFS or SMB/CIFS.